Welcome Qiskitters to the Quantum Information Science Kit (Qiskit for short)!

 - Randomized benchmarking

 Universal fault tolerant quantum computers are still many years away; notebooks in this section describe a few of the things you can do with the approximate quantum computers we have today.
-QISKit ACQUA (Algorithms and Circuits for QUantum Applications) provides a library of cross-domain quantum algorithms upon which domain-specific applications for near term quantum computing can be built.
+Qiskit Aqua provides a library of cross-domain quantum algorithms upon which domain-specific applications for near term quantum computing can be built.

 - Chemistry - using variational quantum eigensolver to experiment with molecular ground-state energy on a quantum computer